 Survey: "App - Survey - Set requester token" & "App - Survey - Clear survey data"

-If you are on a Zendesk Enterprise plan, you can check the audit logs to confirm which administrator has disabled these triggers and take the necessary actions to ensure this does not occur again.
+You can check the audit logs (Enterprise plan only) to confirm which administrator has disabled these triggers and take the necessary actions to ensure this does not occur again.

-This feature is only available on selected Zendesk plans which you can learn more about here.
+This feature is only available on Enterprise and selected Suite plans for Zendesk which you can learn more about here.
 If you do not have access to forms then this suggestion can be ignored.

 Zendesk has a feature that allows you to define conditions for when a ticket field appears.
 The problem is that it's not always obvious what is causing the issue since our apps will also hide ticket fields in the background in order to function.
 If you have applied conditions to any of these fields, it will prevent the field from loading rather than simply hiding it which is why it can prevent the app from working.